qmk/qmk_firmware/keyboards/sofle/keymaps/keyhive_via/readme.md

 * Fully remappable.
 Left encoder controls volume up/down/mute.
 Right encoder PGUP/PGDOWN.
 * Allows for live remapping of per-layer rotary encoder functions in VIA.
 * VIA support with **keyhive_via** keymap.

+# Compiling

+Make example for this keyboard (after setting up your build environment):

+    make sofle/keyhive:keyhive_via

+## Flashing

+Flash using the correct command below (or use QMK Toolbox).
+These commands can be mixed if, for example, you have an Elite C on the left and a pro micro on the right.

+Press reset button on the keyboard when asked.

+Disconnect the first half, connect the second one and repeat the process.

+    # for Pro Micro-based builds
+    make sofle/keyhive:keyhive_via:avrdude-split-left
+    make sofle/keyhive:keyhive_via:avrdude-split-right

+    # for Elite C or DFU bootloader builds
+    make sofle/keyhive:keyhive_via:dfu-split-left
+    make sofle/keyhive:keyhive_via:dfu-split-right

+See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
+Brand new to QMK?
+Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).